 But rather, made to change and grow.

-02. No one’s words can hurt me more than what I have already endured.
+02. No one’s words or judgement can hurt me more than what I have already endured.

 Rock bottom.
 That is what these seven months have been.
 And in this dark, unwelcoming place, the physical, cognitive, and emotional aspects of my being were reduced to infantile capacity.
 During this darkness, our family lost its innocence.
 We lost people we thought were our “friends” and “family”, we lost jobs, and we lost hope.
 But together, we made, and continue to make, the deliberate choice to survive—and, make no mistake, it is a choice—to wake up every day and fight through this pain, so that we do not lose another.

 I used to believe that my pre-March “problems”—an irrelevant, non-thoughtful question in a meeting, a botched conversation, a failed interview, a confused glance from a coworker—were the be-all-end-all.
 Because of this, my modus operandi was to act from a place of fear, paralyzed by my own mind convincing me that one small slip-up would render my dreams unreachable.
 But, I now know that nothing is more excruciatingly painful than permanently losing the one you love.
 And, I’ve been there.
 I’m still there.
 In that degree of pain.
 In the worst of it all.

 But even in this worst, the crashing down of my world will be, one day, only temporary.
 Because even here, at this depth, I have no choice but to rebuild.
 It is not over, even here.
 And there is a certain liberation, a release, that is acquired through this type of realization.
 It no longer matters who is sitting on the other side of the table.
 Their words or actions have no reason and no right to send me spiraling—nor to render belief in myself and my values irrelevant.
 Because my values are now rooted in indisputable, incontestable facts—I know me, I know what I am capable of, I know how I deserve to be treated, I know what’s best for me, and most importantly, I am enough.